Skip to main content

 Click Connect Issue and search for the ticket by title or number

-Once you have connected the issue, you should see something like this:
+searching for an issue finding the issue you need Once you have connected the issue, you should see something like this:

 Click the green Create pull request button to finish your work and send the PR for review.